-Rubric adapted from Stanford Faculty Development Center's Educational Categories for Clinical Teaching (http://sfdc.stanford.edu/clinical_teaching.html)
+Rubric adapted from Stanford Faculty Development Center's Educational Categories for Clinical Teaching (http://sfdc.stanford.edu/clinical\teaching.html)

 Teaching Category: Classroom Climate

-This category addresses overall climate in the classroom including the degree to which the environment

-is welcoming, there are opportunities for chall lenge, and adequate support for acknowledging and
+This category addresses overall climate in the classroom including the degree to which the environment is welcoming, there are opportunities for challenge, and adequate support for acknowledging and dealing with limitations.

-vith limitations.

-To what extent does the teacher demonstrate

-enthusiasm (both verbally and nonverbally) for

-the topic and students?
+To what extent does the teacher demonstrate enthusiasm (both verbally and nonverbally) for the topic and students?

-How is respect for and inclusion of students

-demonstrated? (e.g., using student names,

-inviting all students to participate, providing

-adequate opportunities for participation)

-How does the teacher demonstrate openness

-to divergent opinions/thoughts?
+How is respect for and inclusion of students demonstrated? (e.g., using student names, inviting all students to participate, providing adequate opportunities for participation) How does the teacher demonstrate openness to divergent opinions/thoughts?

-to divergent opinions, thoughts.

 How are limitations acknowledged?
-Does the

-teacher admit one's own mistakes and

-limitations?
-Are students invited to bring up

-difficulties?

-How does the teacher give students the

-opportunity to push themselves intellectually

-and behaviorally?
-Is the climate supportive of

-risk taking in response to challenge?

-Other comments related to Classroom Climate:

-Control control related to classicon climate.

-Teaching Category Organization of Session

-This category addresses to the degree to which the teaching interaction is focused, goal directed, and

-We ell-paced.

-To what extent are the session goals relevant

-to overall course learning objectives?

-Was the teacher conscious of time in the

-context of the session's agenda and goals?

-To what extent did the teacher assess student

-learning needs as they related to the pace of

-the session?

-Were the session topics and goals adequately

-covered?

-Other comments related to Organization of the

-Session:

-Teaching Category: Promoting Student Understanding and Retention

-This category addresses the teacher's approach to explaining content, having students meaningfully

-interact with that content, and promote understanding and remembering of content.

-What is the evidence that the teacher is

-appropriately prepared for the class session?

-appropriates) propared to and class section.

-What type of pedagogical methods did the

-teacher use to introduce and reinforce the

-content?
-How effective were the chosen

-methods?

-To what degree was the material clearly

-presented? (e.g., use of examples, provision of

-1

-clear definitions, answering questions directly

-and effectively)

-In what ways was integrative learning

-reinforced? (e.g., making explicit connections in

-material, asking students to make connections

-with other knowledge or experiences)

-Other comments related to Promoting Student

-Understanding and Retention:

-Student Evaluation and Feedback

-, he teacher assesses the acquisition of session material

-back about performance.

-Does the teacher effectively use various types

-of questions such as recall, synthesis, and/or

-application?
-Does the teacher wait an

-appropriate amount of time for response?
-Address of the second s

-How does the teacher hold students

-accountable? (e.g., providing direct feedback

-about accuracy, explaining why answers are

-correct/incorrect, providing suggestions for

-improvement, encouraging feedback)

-Other comments related to Providing Student

-Evaluation and Feedback:

-noting Self-Directed Learning

-, - he teacher motivates students to take charge of their

-n learning.

-Does the teacher provide opportunities for

-students to pursue chosen topics?

-Tarrier Services

-To what extent are students encouraged to

-follow up with the teacher outside of class?
+Does the teacher admit one's own mistakes and limitations?
+Are students invited to bring up difficulties?
+How does the teacher give students the opportunity to push themselves intellectually and behaviorally?
+Is the climate supportive of risk taking in response to challenge?
+Other comments related to Classroom Climate: Teaching Category: Organization of Session This category addresses to the degree to which the teaching interaction is focused, goal directed, and well-paced.
+To what extent are the session goals relevant to overall course learning objectives?
+Was the teacher conscious of time in the contex of the session's agenda and goals?
+To what extent did the teacher assess student learning needs as they related to the pace of the session?
+Were the session topics and goals adequately covered? , Other comments related to Organization of the Session:

+Teaching Category: Promoting Student Understanding and Retention This category addresses the teacher's approach to explaining content, having students meaningfully interact with that content, and promote understanding and remembering of content.
+What is the evidence that the teacher is appropriately prepared for the class session?
+What type of pedagogical methods did the teacher use to introduce and reinforce the content?
+How effective were the chosen methods?
+To what degree was the material clearly presented? (e.g., use of examples, provision of clear definitions, answering questions directly and effectively) In what ways was integrative learning reinforced? (e.g., making explicit connections in material, asking students to make connections with other knowledge or experiences) Other comments related to Promoting Student Understanding and Retention: Teaching Category: Providing Student Evaluation and Feedback This category addresses the process by which the teacher assesses the acquisition of session material and provides feedback about performance.
+Does the teacher effectively use various types of questions such as recall, synthesis, and/or application?
+Does the teacher wait an appropriate amount of time for response?
+How does the teacher hold students accountable? (e.g., providing direct feedback about accuracy, explaining why answers are correct/incorrect, providing suggestions for improvement, encouraging feedback) Other comments related to Providing Student Evaluation and Feedback: Teaching Category: Promoting Self-Directed Learning This category addresses the degree to which the teacher motivates students to take charge of their own learning.
+Does the teacher provide opportunities for students to pursue chosen topics?
+To what extent are students encouraged to follow up with the teacher outside of class?
-How does the teacher model the use of

-resources for lifelong learning?
-For example,

-discussion of one's own scholarship or creative
+How does the teacher model the use of resources for lifelong learning?
+For example, discussion of one's own scholarship or creative work?
+Other comments related to Promoting SelfDirected Learning:

-work?

-Other comments related to Promoting Self-

-Directed Learning: